paulhibbitts/test-docsify-open-course-starter-kit-canvaslms/README.md

 3. Find the original GitHub repository URL `https://github.com/paulhibbitts/test-docsify-open-course-starter-kit-canvaslms` and replace it with your own repository URL, for example `https://github.com/your-github-username/your-repository-name`
 4. Scroll down to the bottom of the page and tap the **Commit changes** button to save your changes

+**Editing Your Docsify Site Pages on GitHub**

+1. Go to the Docsify Markdown (.md) page in the `docs` folder of your repository you want to edit
+2. Tap the **Pencil Icon** (top left-hand toolbar area) to start the editor
+3. Scroll down to the bottom of the page and tap the **Commit changes** button to save your changes

 💻 Locally Editing your Docsify Site Pages
 ---